 - Study a range of disciplines including genetics, molecular biology, immunology, molecular microbiology, biochemistry, and cell biology.

-- Biology, Chemistry, Mathematics and 1 other Science subject (Experimental Physics or Mathematical Physics) or Critical Skills
+- Biology, Chemistry, Mathematics and 1 other Science subject (Experimental Physics or Mathematical Physics)

 - Concentrate on Biotechnology, Chemistry, and 1 of the other 2 subjects you studied in 1st year (excluding Critical Skills)

-- Optional 10 credit Electives
+- Optional 10 credit Elective